 In SkyClan's Destiny, one of the novels in Warrior Cats, Leafstar is the perspective character, however Stick is the main character and the story centers around his struggles with the evil Dodge.

 In A Swiftly Tilting Planet, Charles Wallace goes Within various people from the past, so he essentially witnesses their stories, and only is it explicit that he's even influencing their action.
-We assume he is, because that's the point of the story, but his action is reduced.
-Then, when Charles finally reaches 1863, he is Within Matthew, a paralyzed young man in New England... who is having a vision of where the real action is taking place: Vespugia, South America!
-There is the big fight that the entire book has actually been building up to.
+We assume he is, because that's the point of the body surfing, but his action is reduced.
+Then, when Charles finally reaches 1863 he possesses Within Matthew, a paralyzed young man in New England... who is having a vision of where the real action is taking place: Vespugia, South America!
+There is the big fight that the entire book has been building up to.

 Xenophon is The Hero of Michael Curtis Ford's The Ten Thousand, but the protagonist and narrator is his slave, Themistogenes of Syracuse, a character Ford created for the novel (unlike Xenophon, who was a real person).